 How did the wise men (also known as the magi) know that a star would announce the arrival of the Messiah King?
-Most likely it was through Daniel who, 600 years before, had been appointed head of the magi (Dan.
-5:11), and who probably shared Balaam’s ancient prophecy of with them (Num.
-24:17).
-Maybe there was also a heightened expectation among the Persian magi, as Daniel had also given indications of the timing of the Messiah’s coming, which coincided with the beginning of the New Testament era (Daniel 9).
+Most likely it was through Daniel who, 600 years before, had been appointed head of the magi (Daniel 5:11), and who probably shared Balaam’s ancient prophecy of with them (Numbers 24:17).
+Maybe there was also a heightened expectation among the Persian magi, as Daniel had also given indications of the timing of the Messiah’s coming, which coincided with the beginning of the New Testament era (Daniel 9:1).

 However they came to the knowledge, they believed Balaam’s prophecy and stepped out in faith when they spotted a unique star one night as they scanned the darkness.
 As Matthew repeatedly emphasizes, this was only one of multiple prophecies that Jesus fulfilled in those revolutionary days.

 The magi were not only Gentiles; they were Gentiles of the worst kind.
 They might be better described as sorcerers or wizards, or even occultists.
 Yes, Jesus’ star shone into that dark background and into their superstitious lives to bring them to knowledge of the Savior.

 Just as at the end of his Gospel, Matthew emphasizes the universal reach of the Gospel to all creatures, so here right at the beginning he demonstrates the geographical and moral reach of the Gospel in drawing these Gentile magi to Christ.

 They exercised some kind of faith in Persia when the saw the star.
 They further exercised their faith in Jerusalem when they asked for directions.
 And by the time they reached Bethlehem their faith had focused and fixed on Christ.